codatio/codat-docs/docs/using-the-api/webhooks/create-consumer.md

 Browse our event catalog [in the Portal](https://app.codat.io/monitor/events) or in our [documentation](/using-the-api/webhooks/event-types) to choose the event types that suit your use case.

-:::tip Create a consumer via the API
+:::tip Configure a consumer via the API

 You can create a webhook consumer programmatically using our [Create webhook](/platform-api#/operations/create-webhook-consumer) endpoint.